top of page

 What Makes This Book Special:

 Where do I start?
-Letters from Father Christmas was a wonderful discovery for me this Christmas season.
+Letters from Father Christmas is a wonderful discovery for me this Christmas season.
 The letters and illustrations are filled with humor and charm.
 I found myself laughing out loud (I especially enjoyed the exasperated but affectionate banter between Father Christmas and the North Polar Bear).

 Fans of J.R.R.
 Tolkien's masterworks, The Hobbit and The Lord of the Rings trilogy, will also enjoy seeing the author at his most relaxed and playful.
 I was surprised to see a few correlations between some characters in the Letters and his famous books.